alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 Will provide an update by the end of the week independent of whether I’ve finished or not.
 - Attending the S&R meeting on Thursday (hopefully the connection works, unlike the last time I participated), where I will be discussing the third white paper with the PDRAs.

+MS: Thanks for updating!

 #### Where do you need help?

 - I would be grateful for advice on how to kick-off the next two white papers.
 Happy to discuss what worked and what didn’t in the E&S one, during our call.

+MS: Let's find some time on one of the Fridays coworking.

 ## 2022-07-20